 Click on the More/Fewer Options button, then click on the (?) button next to Custom BDDuk Options: to learn about the additional command line options you can use.

-Error correct and Normalize reads (Accessed via menu Sequence → Merge paired reads)
+Error correct and Normalize reads (Accessed via menu Sequence → Error correct and normalize reads)

 The Error correct and Normalize reads tool utilizes BBNorm.
+For most use cases, error correction can be turned off, and normalization run by itself.
 This tool is designed to normalize coverage by down-sampling reads in high-depth areas of a genome, resulting in a more even coverage distribution.
 Importantly, normalization will not remove reads in lower coverage areas.

 Normalization can substantially reduce data set sizes, and subsequently, for de novo assembly it can significantly reduce assembly time and RAM requirements.
 See the de novo assembly tutorial for more information on the use of Normalization.